 I stopped pricking my fingers.
 I gave up and was blindly injecting insulin.
 My routine was injecting a bunch of insulin if I had a lot of food that day.
 My body is insulin resistant and I would inject, let’s say 60 units of insulin.
-But it wasn’t until I started wearing the FreeStyle Libre I saw my glucose still be in the 200 and 300s.
+But it wasn’t until I started wearing the FreeStyle Libre I saw my blood glucose still be in the 11.1 mmol/L200 mg/dL and 300s.
 Then there would be times when I’d inject but not eat as much as I’d planned and start to feel shaky and start to binge on candy, but wouldn’t take insulin after that.

 I was feeling sick all of the time but the FreeStyle Libre helped me break out of this pattern.
 I started watching what I eat and was able to see right away what affects my blood sugar.
 Right now, it’s basically no rice, no fries, no carbs, in general, unless it’s in small amounts.
 I can’t have a full burger with both parts of the bun anymore.

-How has Type 2 diabetes impacted your work as a makeup artist?
+How has type 2 diabetes impacted your work as a makeup artist?

 I’ve dealt with psoriasis my whole life, and have had it pretty bad on my hands, so getting through that insecurity was tough enough.
 Growing up with psoriasis, becoming a makeup artist was the last thing I thought I’d ever become.
 Pricking my fingers to check my blood sugar added to those insecurities.